SanjeevGitProfile/Longest-common-substring/README.md

   * choose the maximum of the adjacent (left | top) element

 The entry at the N x M of the DP table will give the length of the longest common substring.

+The dynamic programing table for the sample input will look like,